100 sports records and the stories behind them

 2004: Roger Clemens wins his seventh Cy Young

-Roger Clemens retired in 2003, with six Cy Young awards.
-But Clemens changed his mind and returned in 2004, picking up his seventh Cy Young with the Houston Astros.
+Roger Clemens retired in 2003 with six Cy Young awards.
+But Clemens changed his mind and returned in 2004, picking up his MLB-record seventh Cy Young with the Houston Astros.
 Randy Johnson is second all-time, with five Cy Young plaques.
+Unlike Clemens, however, Johnson’s reputation has not been tarnished by evidence or allegations of steroid use.

 2006: Alan Shearer’s 260 goals

 Alan Shearer finished his English Premier League career with 260 goals, the most all-time.
-Shearer played in 441 games over 14 seasons and leads Wayne Rooney, in second place, by 52 goals.
+Shearer played in 441 games over 14 seasons and tops Wayne Rooney, in a distant second, by 52 goals.

 2006: LaDainian Tomlinson rushes for 28 TDs

 LaDainian Tomlinson put up video game numbers in 2006.
 Aside from rushing for a record 28 touchdowns (and scoring 31 overall), LT was responsible for 186 points, breaking a 46-year record held by Paul Hornung.
-From Games 7–15, Tomlinson ran for 100 or more yards and two touchdowns or more in all but one game.
+From Games 7 to 15, Tomlinson ran for 100 or more yards and two touchdowns or more in all but one game.

 Six years after breaking Mark McGwire’s single-season home run record, Barry Bonds etched his name atop another list.
 With his 756th career homer, Bonds passed Hank Aaron for most ever by an MLB player.
-Aaron was mostly quiet as Bonds neared his record but videotaped a congratulatory message that was aired the night Bonds hit 756.
+Aaron was mostly quiet as Bonds, hounded by steroid allegations, neared his record, but he videotaped a congratulatory message that was aired the night Bonds hit 756.

 2008: Danica Patrick wins Indy Japan 300